Web design

 Web design encompasses many different skills and disciplines in the production and maintenance of websites.
 The different areas of web design include web graphic design; user interface design (UI design); authoring, including standardised code and proprietary software; user experience design (UX design); and search engine optimization.
-Often many individuals will work in teams covering different aspects of the design process, although some designers will cover them all.
+Often, many individuals will work in teams covering different aspects of the design process, although some designers will cover them all.
 The term "web design" is normally used to describe the design process relating to the front-end (client side) design of a website including writing markup.
 Web design partially overlaps web engineering in the broader scope of web development.
 Web designers are expected to have an awareness of usability and be up to date with web accessibility guidelines.

 History

 1988–2001

 Although web design has a fairly recent history, it can be linked to other areas such as graphic design, user experience, and multimedia arts, but is more aptly seen from a technological standpoint.
 It has become a large part of people's everyday lives.
 It is hard to imagine the Internet without animated graphics, different styles of typography, backgrounds, videos, and music.
-The web was announced on August 6, 1991; in November 1992, CERN was the first website to go live on the World Wide Web.
-During this period, websites were structured by using the tag which created numbers on the website.
+The World Wide Web was announced on August 6, 1991; in November 1992, CERN was the first website to go live on the World Wide Web.
+During this period, websites were structured by using the tag, which created numbers on the website.
 Eventually, web designers were able to find their way around it to create more structures and formats.
-In early history, the structure of the websites was fragile and hard to contain, so it became very difficult to use them.
-In November 1993, ALIWEB was the first ever search engine to be created (Archie Like Indexing for the WEB).
+In the early history of the web, the structure of the websites was fragile and hard to manage, so it became very difficult to use them.
+In November 1993, ALIWEB was the first ever search engine to be created.